Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 Do Labradors Kill Rats?

 Labradors are known for being gentle, friendly dogs.
 They are often used as service animals because of their calm demeanor.
-However, Labradors are also natural hunters and have a strong instinct to kill rats.
+However, Labradors are also natural hunters with a strong instinct to kill rats.
 In this article, we will explore whether or not Labradors kill rats.

-Yes, Labs are not hunting dogs, but they still do have hunting instincts.
+Yes, Labs are not hunting dogs but still have hunting instincts.
 So my advice is to keep your Lab and your pet rat separated and supervised at any time!

 Labradors are not hunting dogs.

-Rats are tough to catch and kill when they live outdoors or in the wild.
-They can burrow into the dirt, rocks, wood, and other hiding places that dogs cannot get to easily.
+Rats are tough to catch and kill outdoors or in the wild.
+They can burrow into the dirt, rocks, wood, and other hiding places that dogs cannot easily escape.
 However, Labradors have a keen sense of smell and use it with their instincts.

 Labradors are Service Animals, not Hunters!

 They are often used as service animals because of their calm demeanor.
-They assist blind people and train in protecting them from danger.
+They assist blind people and train to protect them from danger.
 The police also use them as sniffer dogs for bombs and drugs.
 But, do Labradors kill rats?

 Contrary to popular belief, Labradors do kill rats.
 They are pretty effective at it.
 While they may not be bred for the task, their instincts take over, and they make short work of the vermin.

-Labs usually are not aggressive towards other animals, but they make an exception when it comes to rats.
+Labs usually are not aggressive towards other animals, but they make an exception regarding rats.
 Many people are surprised to learn that Labradors kill rats, but it is instinctive, and they do it quite well.

 What about My Pet Rat?

-If you have rodents living in your home, it’s best to keep your Labrador on a leash!
+If you have rodents living in your home, keeping your Labrador on a leash is best!
 Just because they’re not going after something doesn’t mean it’s safe from them.
 You would need to introduce your Labrador slowly to the rat for them not to feel threatened.

-It is more complicated to introduce a pet rat to your household if you have a dog.
+Introducing a pet rat to your household is more complicated if you have a dog.
 The rat will see the dog as a predator and will be scared, so you must take the time to introduce them slowly.
 And vice versa, your lab will see the rat as potential prey!

 Labradors Kill Rats.
 But What About My Pet Rat?